The Broken Oath Part 2

-Greatwing could see in the depths of Star’s gaze that the anger was just a mask lingering on the surface.
-It was easier to acknowledge then grief so Star was feeding it.
+Greatwing could see in the depths of Star’s gaze that the rage was just a mask lingering on the surface.
+It was easier to acknowledge then grief, so Star was feeding it.
 Swallowing back the lump in his throat, Greatwing hopped off the branch and settled at Star’s side.
 Star eyed him for a moment, challenging him.

-Some of the rage drained from Star’s face and the meer sagged against the comforting warmth of his dearest friend.
+Some of the fury drained from Star’s face and the meer sagged against the comforting warmth of his dearest friend.

 Greatwing leaned down to run his beak through the meer’s tawny fur.
 “I’ll always be your ally, Star.
 I’m going to try to help you make this right.”
 He said, his words brimming with sincerity.
 There was a twinge of doubt in his gut.
 He pushed it away.
-The oath was broken, now someone would have to pay.
+The pact was broken, now someone would have to pay.